akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-## Chapter 6 — The King's Messenger Does Not Dismount
+## Chapter 6 — The King’s Messenger Does Not Dismount

 ---

 ### The Second Demand

 Three long brassy blasts blown on an ox horn shattered the morning quiet.
-Beatrice's gaze snapped up towards the village.
+Beatrice’s gaze snapped up towards the village.
 She was in the herb garden, outside the kitchen.

 The old manservant lowered his axe at the woodpile.
-'This can't be good news.'
+“This can’t be good news.“

 Beatrice loathed those blasts.
 As a young child, they had sounded to call her father off to war for a year or so.
 She had missed him so much.